surereddy/mnet/mtcp/readme.md

 MTCP implements a tcp network server and client library for the `mnet` package to provide superfast reads and writes.
 Mtcp guarantees double digits nanoseconds transfer regardless of data size.

-## Implemented

-Mtcp implements all methods required by the `mnet.Client` type except the following:

-- `mnet.Client.WriteTo`
-- `mnet.Client.ReadFrom`
-- `mnet.Client.FlushAddr`

-Hence when such methods are called, error will be returned.

 ## Benchmarks

 Below are recently runned benchmarks, see [BenchmarkTests](./benchmark.txt) for older runs.